 Who are universities for? argues that we need to re-think higher education, who studies there and how education fits into the changing shape of our lives.
 It starts by showing how narrowly universities currently imagine who they are for.
-Read more about our proposals on our page about the book.
+Read more about the proposals.

 It’s received some nice praise…

 “Urgent, radical and prescriptive this polemic provides a radical manifesto for Higher Education in the era of the millennials.
 In the wake of student debt, a lack of social mobility and excess at the top it breaks open the sterile complacency that has for too long gone unchallenged.”
 David Lammy, MP

 “An important book that brims with ideas for transforming HE for a diverse, inclusive, post-disciplinary world.
 Refreshingly radical.”
-Tim Blackman, VC of Middlesex University
+Tim Blackman, VC of the Open University

 The book was published in September 2018 with Bristol University Press and launched at an event with the Brigstow Institute with nearly 200 people and speakers including Nasra Ayub, Nicola Dandridge and Afzal Shah.
-Erik Lithander is pictured closing the event.
+Erik Lithander is pictured below closing the event.

-We’ve also produced a policy briefing, Universities should be accessible to everyone, with Policy Bristol.
+A policy briefing, Universities should be accessible to everyone, is available with Policy Bristol.

 Jacob Richardson, for Social Review, calls it, ‘a groundbreaking plan for overhauling the universities system… [a] radical blueprint—making even the dreaming spires of Oxbridge [into] Open Universities.’

-The beautiful cover image is by Thierry Bal.
+The beautiful cover image for the book is by Thierry Bal.